 Rosy’s Little Village | Agistri island, Greece

 Two doors up is Rosy’s Little Village.
 A yoga, meditation and bodyworks haven, with the best vegetarian lunch on the planet.
 I met Rosy and her German and Dutch yogis.
 These older women were all fit, lean, strong and alive.
 They asked me about my life, work, husband, dreams and gave me the pep talk I needed.
 They pointed to the three older Greek granddads bobbing in the ocean who were stretching and doing bicycle kicks in the air.
 ‘It’s important to keep moving as you get older,’ they remind me, ‘and make sure you keep having fun.’
 Suddenly a healthy mix of salad, pear, avocado, pumpkin seeds, orange and olive oil was placed in front of me.
 ‘Eat up, Steph.
 You’ve come a long way.
 You’ve been working hard.’
 I took at dip in the aquamarine sea until Leila called from the hotel balcony, warning that a big storm was brewing.
 Suddenly it was quiet.
 Really quiet, aside from the rain, and there was nothing to do.
 No Internet, no TV, just time to relax, re-group and listen to the thunder.
 It had been months since it had rained in the Middle East.

 A few more days of eat, read, roll, repeat and I was feeling balanced and blissed out.
 The afternoon storms and even one day of flash flooding just added to the mood.
 I was now ready to head back to the mainland and give Athens the attention she deserved.

-Steph and her husband created Habari Productions – a photographic, storytelling, travel hub.
-Together they’ve explored places like Syria, Iran, Mongolia and spent 2012 living with Africa’s most remote tribes.
+Steph and her husband also created Habari Productions – a photographic, storytelling, and travel hub.
+Together they’ve explored places like Syria, Iran, and Mongolia and spent 2012 living with Africa’s most remote tribes.